World Scholar's Cup: Events in China

 World Scholar's Cup events in China are hosted by ASDAN China, a Chinese subsidiary of ASDAN.
-Participants are required to apply through a third party Mini Program in WeChat.
+Participants are required to apply through a third-party Mini Program in WeChat.
 Chinese event information as well as results are sometimes not provided on the World Scholar's Cup official website, but instead on ASDAN China's.
+This has been changed due to the new results page of World Scholar's Cup.